Julius Nyerere Hydropower Station: Construction Risks

 Another risk concerns environmental and social impacts.
 Given inexperience, the companies are unlikely to be familiar with mitigation codes of practice that could limit impacts, e.g. stopping dumping of soil in the river or in handling waste.
 There are also concerns over dam safety for workers, given the long history of accidents on dam projects before extra industry efforts in the 21st century.

 There are also significant concerns over poaching which has been a longstanding issue in the Selous Game Reserve.
 Poaching was the primary reason for placing the UNESCO World Heritage Selous Game Reserve on a list of endangered sites.
-The increased presence of people and steady flow of construction traffic, as well as logging camps, provides substantive opportunities for poaching and smuggling, especially if the companies do not have knowhow to enforce anti-poaching measures.
+The increased presence of people and steady flow of construction traffic, as well as logging camps, provides substantive opportunities for poaching and smuggling, especially if the companies do not have know-how to enforce anti-poaching measures.
 Thus, the choice of the contractors magnify the pre-existing risks of undertaking the Stiegler's Gorge project.